 Sources

-• AL-WAIZ K. & others.
-Treatment of periorbital wrinkles using repeated medium-depth chemical peels in individuals with darker skin tones.
+AL-WAIZ K. & al. Treatment of periorbital wrinkles by repeated medium-depth chemical peels in dark-skinned individuals.
 Journal of Cosmetic Dermatology (2005).

-• GOLDBERG R. & others.
-Utilisation of hyaluronic acid gel for upper eyelid filling and contouring.
-Ophthalmic Plastic and Reconstructive Surgery (2009).
+GOLDBERG R. & al. Use of hyaluronic Acid gel for upper eyelid filling and contouring.
+Ophtalmic Plastic and Reconstructive Surgery (2009).

-• GLASGOLD M. & al. Quantitative assessment of volume enhancement in the tear trough using a hyaluronic acid-based filler: a three-dimensional analysis.
-Plastic and Reconstructive Surgery (2010).
+GLASGOLD M. & al. Quantitative evaluation of volume augmentation in the tear trough with a hyaluronic acid-based filler: A three-dimensional analysis.
+Plastic and reconstructive surgery (2010).

-• MALHOTRA R. & al. Utilisation of hyaluronic acid filler for tear-trough rejuvenation as an alternative to lower eyelid surgery.
-Ophthalmic Plastic and Reconstructive Surgery (2011).
+MALHOTRA R. & al. Use of hyaluronic acid filler for tear-trough rejuvenation as an alternative to lower eyelid surgery.
+Ophtalmic Plastic and Reconstructive Surgery (2011).

-• SATRIYASA B. & al. Botulinum toxin (Botox) A for diminishing the visibility of facial wrinkles: a literature review of its clinical application and pharmacological aspect.
+SATRIYASA B. & al. Botulinum toxin (Botox) A for reducing the appearance of facial wrinkles: a literature review of clinical use and pharmacological aspect.
 Clinical, Cosmetic and Investigational Dermatology (2019).

 Diagnostic